Mango Sticky Rice Recipe

 Cooking Tips

 Use fresh, in-season mangoes: The best time to serve this dessert is in the peak mango seasons which typically run from May to September.
-During this time, you’ll most likely see fresh mangoes everywhere.
-Not only are they sweeter with a better flavor, but they overall have greater nutritional value as well.
+Not only are they sweeter with a better flavor, but they overall have greater nutritional value as well!

-Customize your coconut sauce: Feel free to add more or less sugar according to your preference.
-While not traditional, you may also experiment by adding vanilla bean/extract, cinnamon, or even lime zest to the sauce for a more complex flavor.
+Customize your coconut sauce: Feel free to add more or less sugar according to your taste preference!

 FAQs (Frequently Asked Questions)